 mmo [at] math [dot] arizona [dot] edu

-My research interests are Monte Carlo methods, data assimilation, controls and model order reduction.
+My research interests are numerical analysis of Monte Carlo and data assimilation methods and their applications.
 I create and analyze methods and algorithms that are useful in applications in science and engineering, for example in numerical weather prediction or for studying geomagnetic dipole reversals.

 Please download my publications here.